ADULT CAST

 Stage Manager – Stephanie Valiquette

-Assistant Stage Managers: Dave Taugher.
+Assistant Stage Managers: Dave Taugher, Laurie Thomas

 Volunteer Positions Include: ASM, Spot light operators, Stage Crew, Props